 Each year choir members select one or more charities to benefit from funds raised at our charity concerts.
 Over the past 6 years we have raised over £13,000 and benefited 9 local charities.

-Our Chosen Charity for 2018 was the Helping Hands Community Project.
+In 2018 the choir raised funds for the Helping Hands Community Project.

 The funds raised from our concerts in 2017 supported 2nd Warwick Sea Scouts and Bloodwise.

 Friday 12th to Monday 15th April a number of the choir visited Londonderry.
-During their stay they were joined by Thornhill Chamber Choir and Colmcille Ladies Choir in concert on Saturday 13th April at the First Derry Presbyterian Church where £820 was raised in aid of The North West Cancer Centre.
+During their stay they were joined by Thornhill Chamber Choir and Colmcille Ladies Choir in concert on Saturday 13th April at the First Derry Presbyterian Church where £820 was raised in aid of The Western Health and Social Care Trust.